waldesem/Web-Personal-DB/README.md

 ### Start backend

-To create application run the following command in your terminal:
+To create default values run in  terminal:
 ```
-flask init         # init environments
+flask init         # init app
-flask create       # create default values
 ```
-To start the application at http://localhost:5000 run the following command in your terminal:
+To start the application at http://localhost:5000 run the command in terminal:
 ```
-flask run          # start the application
+flask run
 ```

 Default user for application has name 'superadmin'.
 DEFAULT_PASSWORD for all app users is `88888888`.
 You can change it in config.py file.
-Change it in first login to application.

 ### Frontend build

-You will also need to have Node.js installed on your machine to build and run the TypeScript code.
+You will need to have Node.js installed on your machine to build and run the TypeScript code.
+After installation run:
-After installing Node.js, you can install the required npm packages by running in your webapp directory the following command in your terminal:

 ```
 npm i
 ```